Mathématique: Intergalactic Gate Bridge

 He’s unnerved and he’s frightened and he’s alone with it because as miraculous as John manages to be on a regular basis, as smart as Zelenka is, as much kindness as Keller has, as much grit as Teyla brings to bear, and as much, uh, Rononness as Ronon shows up with on a daily basis, they don’t have to keep literally everything literally glued together with their literal goddamned hands.
 Like he does.
 Like Carter does.
 Everything just seems so hard.
 So hard and so frightening and he’s mapped the edges of his own limits, he’s seen them contract and reexpand, and he doesn’t like it and there’s only one person, one person he’s ever known his whole life long, who always, always knows what to do and—

-“Will you JUST TURN AROUND?” he shouts at her, the fray in his own voice like static over signal.
-He can feel his eyes burning.
-He just wants her to turn.
+“Will you JUST TURN AROUND?”
+The fray in his own voice is like static over signal.
+His eyes are burning.
+He wants her to turn.
 He needs her to turn.

 She does turn.